Deterministic factoring with oracles: Number-theoretic oracles

-Shor's quantum factorization algorithm applies the Quantum Fourier Transform to construct a quantum polynomial-time order-finding algorithm, which yields an efficient factorization algorithm after some classical postprocessing (similar to the process in \S\ref{sec:randomized} below).
-This order-finding algorithm should not be seen as a true realization of \(\ORDER\), since it is only guaranteed to return a \emph{divisor} of \(\ord_N(a)\); however, for most inputs it returns the true order with very high probability.
-Hence, factoring with \(\ORDER\) can give us some valuable intuition into Shor-style quantum factoring algorithms.
+Shor's quantum factorization algorithm uses the Quantum Fourier Transform to construct a quantum polynomial-time order-finding algorithm, which yields an efficient factorization algorithm after some classical post-processing (similar to the process in \S\ref{sec:randomized} below).
+This order-finding algorithm is not a true realization of \(\ORDER\), since it is only guaranteed to return a \emph{divisor} of \(\ord_N(a)\), but for most inputs it returns the true order with very high probability.
+Factoring with \(\ORDER\) therefore gives us valuable intuition into Shor-style quantum factoring algorithms.

+\begin{definition}[{The \texorpdfstring{\(\Sigma\)}{sigma} oracle}] Given \(N\) as above, the oracle \(\Sigma\) returns the sum of the divisors of \(N\): that is,